-Things should be winding down, now that it’s fall, but a frenzy of energy picking up.
-I don’t know if it’s me or just the universe in general.
-Despite what’s going on in the world and our own personal troubles, people have a way of show kindness and good humor even in the harshest moments.
+Things should be winding down, now that it’s fall, but a frenzy of energy is picking up.
+I don’t know if it’s me or the universe in general.
+Despite the goings of the world and my own personal doubts, people have a way of showing kindness and good humor even in the hardest moments.

 Earlier this month, I got to see what kind of monuments third graders at Homer A. Plessy Community School want to see in their city.
 I helped them craft short essays on their favorite historical figures, places and things.
 It’s amazing what kids will write about when you ask them the big questions, like who should be given a monument, those they admire and deserve to be remembered.
-This Big Class in-school project allowed kids to come up with thought-provoking writing to convince readers on why their monument ideas are the best, and it also allowed them to read in front of an audience once it was published in a book form, under the titled of Courageous, Eccentric, Diverse: New Monuments for New Orleans.
-The student’s picks, included Solomon Northup, pelicans, beignets, Ruby bridges and more.
+This Big Class in-school project allowed kids to come up with thought-provoking writing to convince readers on why their monument ideas are the best, and it gave them the chance to read in front of an audience once it was published as a book.
+Aptly titled, Courageous, Eccentric, Diverse: New Monuments for New Orleans, the book shows the different symbols, people and objects students picked as monuments, including, Solomon Northup, pelicans, beignets, Ruby Bridges and more.
 Proceeds from book sales will go to funding Big Class’s new youth writing center, which will be the first 826 National chapter in the South.